 Notes

-- The amount of time it takes to cook the chicken will depend on the size of the pieces.
-My pieces took longer but if you get the regular 12 piece cut chicken usually found in desi stores, it won’t take as long.
-Chicken should be cooked to 165°F/ 74°C internal temperature to be safe to eat.
+- The time it takes to cook the chicken depends on the size of the pieces.
+My pieces took longer, but if you get the regular 12-piece cut chicken usually found in desi stores, it won’t take as long.
+Chicken should be cooked to 165°F/74°C to be safe to eat.
 Check by inserting a food thermometer into the thickest part of the chicken.

-- Try to make this recipe with chicken thighs and legs as they are juicier than breast meat.
+- Try making this recipe with chicken thighs and legs, as they are juicier than breast meat.

 Will definitely try this ❤️